Helicobasidium: Violet root rot: disease cycle

-It is not highly specialized and infects a wide range of hosts, among them including apple (Malus domestica), mulberry (Morus spp.), Grapes (Vitus spp.), Potato (Solanum tuberosum), Plum (Prunus spp.), Tea, beets, soy, and cotton.
-It is suspected to infect many more hosts and is not selective.

-Management
+Violet root rot: management

-This disease is not highly present outside of China, Japan, India, the Korean Peninsula and Taiwan, and is mostly controlled through cultural means.
+This disease is mostly controlled through cultural means.
 Resistant varieties can be an effective method to stifle disease progress, as well as early maturing annual crops which avoid infection altogether.
 Harvesting before the fungus has a chance to infect the crop is also a viable option.
-As cereal grains are not affected by H. longisporum, long rotations with grains can reduce incidence.
+As cereal grains are not affected, long rotations with grains can reduce incidence.
 The fungus requires ample moisture, warm soil temperatures (20-30 °C) and low pH to thrive, drip irrigation and regular lime applications can serve to reduce the fungal presence.